vtu16964ranjankumar/anujaProgramming/today.md

 -------------

 #### Question 5:
-Write a C program to input number from user and find sum of all even numbers between 1 to n using for loop.
+Write a java program to input number from user and find sum of all even numbers between 1 to n using for loop.

 **Example**